 “A New Make Mantra: A Statement of Design Intent 78,” Mark Boulton

 Mark Boulton used the CERN redesign project as an occasion to define a new “make” mantra that would help him tackle projects.
 This single, actionable sentence would guide him through projects.

-“Responsive Design and ROI: Observations From the Coalface,” Chris Berridge
+“Responsive Design and ROI: Observations From the Coalface80,” Chris Berridge

 Working on the frontline, Berridge share his insights on responsive design and returns on investment.

 “Making Your Site Responsive: Mastering Real-World Constraints82,” Alex Fedorov

 Listen to how agency Fresh Tilled Soil addressed real-world constraints, such as resources, time and budget, in its responsive design process.